Peer Effects in Consideration and Preferences: Proofs

-\end{enumerate} \end{assumption} Assumption~\ref{ass: separability}(i) guarantees that the peer effects in consideration and preferences do not cancel each other.
-That is, peers that affect both consideration and preferences are distinguishable from those who are not in one's reference group.
-Assumption~\ref{ass: separability}(ii) is needed for distinguishing peers who affect consideration only from those who affect preference.
-Specifically, for the peers who affects consideration only, the double shift described above always equal zero, while the double shift in the observed CCPs is guaranteed to be nonzero for peers who affect preference for at least three scenarios by Assumption~\ref{ass: separability}(ii).
+\end{enumerate} \end{assumption} Assumption~\ref{ass: separability}(i) ensures that peer effects in consideration and preferences do not cancel out.
+This guarantees that peers that affect both consideration and preferences can be distinguished from those who are not in the reference group of Agent $a$.
+Assumption~\ref{ass: separability}(ii) is needed to distinguish peers who affect consideration only from those who affect preference.
+Specifically, for consideration-only peers, the double shifts described above are always zero.
+The conditions in Assumption~\ref{ass: separability}(ii) ensure that the double shift in the observed CCPs is nonzero for peers who affect preference in any of the three key scenarios contemplated by Assumption~\ref{ass: separability}(ii).

-It is worth emphasizing that the above inequality is only required to hold for one selection of the actions and peers' configuration.
+It is worth emphasizing that the inequality in Assumption~\ref{ass: separability}(i) is only required to hold for one configuration of actions and peers.
 Additionally, Assumption~\ref{ass: separability}(ii) allows $v_1=v_2=v_3$, $w_1=w_2=w_3$, and $(\mathbf{nr}_1,\mathbf{nc}_1)=(\mathbf{nr}_2,\mathbf{nc}_2)=(\mathbf{nr}_3,\mathbf{nc}_3)$.
-Furthermore, as the number of peers and/or the size of the menu is growing, it gets harder to violate Assumption~\ref{ass: separability}.
+Furthermore, as the number of peers and/or the size of the menu grow, it gets harder to violate Assumption~\ref{ass: separability}.
 Therefore, Assumption~\ref{ass: separability} is a mild functional form restriction that is usually generically satisfied.

 The following example clarifies the scope of Assumption~\ref{ass: separability}.

 \begin{example} Suppose that